 The idea that cows are dumb is a myth.
-Cows are actually very intelligent, curious and able to think critically and solve problems.
+Cows are actually very intelligent, curious, and able to think critically and solve problems.
 Studies have shown that cows are capable of learning associations and using past experiences to determine their future actions.
 When faced with a challenge, cows get very excited with elevated heart rates and brainwaves.
 Some cows even jump in the air as if they are yelling, “I did it!”

 If you find yourself in the presence of a cow, be nice to her because she will remember you.
 Cows have great memories and are very good at remembering and recognizing faces even after long periods of time.
 Cows also have good spatial memory.
-They can remember where things are located such as food, water, shelter, best grazing spots and most importantly, the location of their babies.
+They can remember where things are located such as food, water, shelter, best grazing spots, and most importantly, the location of their babies.

 3. Cows are Highly Emotional

 Even cows have mood swings.
-They are unhappy when the weather is bad and practically smiling when it’s sunny outside.
+They are unhappy when the weather is bad and smile when it’s sunny outside.
 Like humans, cows seek pleasure and love to play.
 When let outside after being cooped up for too long, cows run, prance and jump with joy.
 Sometimes, however, a cow just wants to be left alone because she’s not feeling well and isolates herself from others.
 Cows can be moody and sensitive.
 They may dislike certain individuals and can hold a grudge for years against other cows and people who have crossed them.